 \subsection{Stochastic Cart-Pole}

-For our final experiment, we consider a cart-pole system with additive noise in the acceleration of the cart.
-The unknown parameters are the mass and length of the pole.
+We now consider a cart-pole system with additive noise in the acceleration of the cart.
+The unknown parameters are the masses of the cart and pole and the length of the pole.
 The outcome of every experiment is an observation of the cart-pole state consisting of the position and velocity of the cart and the angular position and angular velocity of the pole.
 The design is the force applied to the cart at discrete intervals.
-We place a log-normal prior for the parameters.
-Further details on the experiment setup are given in Appendix~\ref{app:cart-pole}.
+The prior on the parameters is again a log-normal distribution.
+Further details on the experimental setup are given in Appendix~\ref{app:cart-pole}.

-For this experiment, we only compare our algorithm to the random policy baseline.
-Due to the very high final value of the EIG, iDAD requires at least $\exp{(12)} \approx 160000$ regularizing samples for a sufficiently low-bias sPCE estimate, which was computationally unfeasible.
-Figure~\ref{fig:cart-pole-training} shows how the EIG estimate of the mean policy improves over training epochs.
-Finally, a sample trajectory generated by the trained policy mean is depicted in Figure~\ref{fig:sample-cartpole-trajectory}.